MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-feature-telemetry.md

 ---

 # Feature Telemetry
 The Telemetry AL module simplifies the way you monitor the health of your solution and the uptake of application features.
-There are multiple benefits of using the module compared to sending telemetry via Session.LogMessage.
+There are multiple benefits of using the module compared to sending telemetry via `Session.LogMessage`.
 For example:

 * Different features can be compared across the same metrics.
 * Common information is sent together with every feature telemetry message, which allows for advanced filtering capabilities.

 ## Example: Register the use of a feature
 It's easy to use the Feature Telemetry codeunit.
-For example, to register the usage of a feature it's enough to use the `FeatureTelemetry.LogUsage(<tag>, <feature name>, <event name>);` method.
+For example, to register the usage of a feature, you can just use the `FeatureTelemetry.LogUsage(<tag>, <feature name>, <event name>);` method.
 After the telemetry is emitted, you can aggregate and display the data.
-For example, by using the Feature Usage Power BI report.
+For example, you can use the **Feature Usage** Power BI report.
 The report is available on our [BCTech](https://github.com/microsoft/BCTech/blob/master/samples/AppInsights/AL/FeatureTelemetry/Feature%20Usage.pbix) GitHub repository.

 :::image type="content" source="../media/FeatureUsageReport.png" alt-text="The FeatureUsage Power BI report":::